gapag/antonio_queues/README.md

 antonio_queues
 ==============

-An exercise in programming, implementing Antonio's single queue server
+An exercise in programming, implementing a single queue server